By Hannah Cruz and Caitlin Schudalla

 Residents in the neighborhood abandoned their own concerns at the first cries for help, many toting crowbars and shovels in search of those in need.

-Shouts for help rang out as first responders raced toward various piled remains of homes to search for survivors.
+Shouts for help rang out as first responders raced towards various piled remains of homes to search for survivors.